Adults experiencing common mental disorders

 1. Main facts and figures

-- 29% of Black women had experienced a common mental disorder in the past week, a higher rate than for women from White British and Other White ethnic groups
+29% of Black/Black British women experienced a CMD in the past week, a higher rate than for White British women or non-British White women

-- common mental disorders were more prevalent in White British women than in Other White women, at 21% and 16% respectively
+CMDs were more prevalent in White British women than in non-British White women, at 21% and 16% respectively

 The ethnic categories used in this data